 For application and position details, please see: https://dpbh.ucla.edu/clinical-training/

 Training electives for UCLA DGSOM trainees

-EMPWR provides subspecialty clinical training to advanced psychology and psychiatry trainees under the direct supervision of attending faculty with research and clinical expertise in working with LGBTQ populations.
-The program thus offers trainees a unique opportunity to learn about trauma and stress affecting sexual and gender minority youth.
+EMPWR provides subspecialty clinical training to UCLA David DGSOM advanced psychology and psychiatry trainees under the direct supervision of attending faculty with research and clinical expertise in working with LGBTQ+ populations.
+The program thus offers trainees a unique opportunity to learn about interventions to support recovery from trauma and bolster stress management strategies.
 The training objectives of this program also underscore and advance UCLA’s commitment to diversity and inclusion.

 Highlights of clinical rotations include:

 - Opportunity to evaluate and treat LGBTQ+ youth with anxiety, depression, and stress and trauma related conditions